-2 A first example
+A first example

-A beamer document consists of a sequence of overhead slides, known as frames.
-In the simplest case, a frame is the electronic equivalent of an overhead transparency.
+A beamer document consists of a sequence of frames.
+In the simplest case, all of a frame's content is displayed at once.
+A frame of this type is the electronic equivalent of an overhead transparency.

 Figure 1 gives a complete example of a beamer presentation, stored in a file named talk.tex.
 In the preamble, familiar LATEX commands appear.
 The body of the document specifies a title page is to appear, followed by two frames.
 Each frame environment specifies the desired frame title and the contents to appear on that frame.